FraMuCoder/SlotNVM/README.md

 The NVM is split into blocks of equal size, called clusters.
 You do not access this clusters directly but store your data in virtual slots.
 Such a slot is indicate by a number and can be placed in any of the clusters or also in more than one.

+You can imagine SlotNVM as a small version of a file system.
+Instead files there are slots and instead filenames there are slot numbers.

 ## Features

 Currently implemented: